Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ### Introducing Fastify

 We'll be using [Fastify](https://www.fastify.io/) to create our Chat API.
-Fastify is a web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.
+Fastify is a Web framework highly focused on providing the best developer experience with the least overhead and a powerful plugin architecture.

 It's very similar to [Express](https://expressjs.com), but it's much faster and more lightweight making it a good choice for microservices.
 It also comes with first-class TypeScript support, and that's what we'll use in our base template.